CS3300Group9/BusyBookings/README.md

 2. Get error when logging in, creating booking, or creating a new user
 * Double check that the database is running.
 It may be that the external database has run out of credits to continue going
-* If so, follow the above steps to remake the database run locally
+* If so, follow the below steps to make the database run locally

+1. Change the api calls to have a new base URL of [http://localhost:3001](http://localhost:3001) and run:

+### `node server.js`

+This is a hassle to do, so we apologize in advanced if needed to be done.